 Heat the oil in a large skillet and cook the steaks over medium-high heat for about 2 minutes each side, or until golden brown.
 Add salt and ground black pepper to taste on both sides.

 Place the steaks onto a lined baking sheet and bake for about 20 minutes, flipping carefully once at the halfway point.

-- Keep leftovers in an airtight container in the fridge for 3 to 4 days.
+Keep the leftovers in an airtight container in the fridge for 3-5 days.

 If you don’t want to use oil, just omit it and cook the steaks in a large skillet or a griddle.
 You could use some liquid like lemon juice or balsamic vinegar instead of the oil.
 It’s better if you use oil, though.